 The Ames City Council approved the EAB Response Plan to extend the environmental, social, and economic benefits of ash trees, and to increase the diversity of the urban forest, while being fiscally responsible to Ames citizens.
 The plan pursues a phased treatment and removal process for public ash trees.
 In the first five years, a predetermined number of ash trees would be removed based on public safety, tree defects, size, and costs.
 The annual removal process would spread costs over a longer time period, allow staff to reevaluate the plan regularly, and limit the visual impact on streets lined with ash trees.
 Some ash trees will be treated, but only to keep EAB from killing the tree before it can be removed.
-The EAB Response Plan is available here.

-WHAT IS EMERALD ASH BORER?
+What is Emerald Ash Borer?
 EAB is native to Asia and was likely introduced into North America via cargo ships or planes.
 The beetle is bright metallic green in color and is visible to the naked eye, but small—about the size of Abraham Lincoln’s head on a penny.
 The adult beetles eat ash foliage but cause little damage to the tree.
 It is the larvae that cause destruction.
 Larvae feed on the inner bark of ash trees, preventing delivery of water and nutrients to the tree, causing it to die.

-WHAT CAN HOMEOWNERS DO?
+What Can Property Owners Do?
 The EAB strategy is primarily geared toward trees on publicly-owned property; however, homeowners can also help prevent the spread of the insect on their property by observing the following suggestions:

 - Do not move firewood across county or state lines.
 According to the Iowa Department of Natural Resources, the spread of Emerald Ash Borer into uninfected areas has been done primarily through the movement of firewood.